-The Cape Plastic Bottle Ban is an educational and citizen advocacy program to raise awareness of the environmental and human impact of plastic bottle consumption.
-We are currently focused on eliminating plastic bottle purchase, sale, and distribution by town, regional, and county governments on Cape Cod.
+The Cape Plastic Bottle Ban is an educational and citizen advocacy initiative focused on raising awareness of the environmental and human impact of single-use plastic bottle consumption.
+In 2019, we are focused on eliminating non-emergency single-use plastic bottle purchase by town governments and sale of beverages in single-use plastic containers on town property across all towns in Barnstable County, Cape Cod.

 We receive questions related to the bottle ban and in this section we provide our perspective on issues and topics of interest